 The Intern Program brings together young scientists from around the globe to participate in evolutionary ecology research

 Most of our research takes place in the Northern Range Mountains of Trinidad.
-Trinidad itself is a just a few miles off the coast of Venezuela and contains a variety of ecological habitats including tropical wet forests, mangrove swamps, savannas, and rocky and sandy beaches.
-Interns generally spend two and half to three weeks a month assisting with the mark-recapture experiments in our focal stream populations and helping graduate students, post-docs, and research scientists on independent projects.
-When not helping on the project, interns are free to explore the diverse ecological communities and experience the culture of Trinidad.
+Trinidad is a just a few miles off the coast of Venezuela and is home to a variety of ecological habitats including; tropical wet forests, mangrove swamps, savannas, and rocky and sandy beaches.
+Interns generally spend two and half to three weeks a month assisting with the mark-recapture experiments in our focal stream populations, helping graduate students, post-docs, and research scientists on independent projects.

 |